 An introductory video to the workshops, in the form of a conversation between Dr Mattia Veronese and Dr Gill Brown, is available to anyone outside of King’s and can be viewed here.
 This video explains the ethos behind the workshops, the topics that are covered and what participants can expect to learn.

-The training material is being continually revised, in response to feedback received during the sessions, and the workshops for King’s Health Faculties are continuing into 2022.
+The training material is being continually revised, in response to feedback received during the sessions, and the workshops for King’s Health Faculties are continuing into the 2022/23 academic year.

 If you are not a member of King’s, but are interested in graphic design workshops for scientists, more details can be found on the Workshops page of Gill’s website.